jundalisay/superblist/content/en/faq.md

 {{< l a="Superphysics" >}}
 The blue triangle represents the metapyhsical dimension.
 The green triangle represents the physical dimension.
 These go in opposite directions.

-The yellow center is perception which balances both dimensions.
+The yellow center is perception which balances both dimensions. :sunny:

-Some people get filthy rich but lose their morals, while others are super spiritual but are dirt poor.
+Some people get filthy rich but lose their morals, :frowning: while others are super spiritual but are dirt poor :confused:.
 For example, Baby-Boomers mindlessly push for GDP or ROI growth even if Nature is hitting them back with global warming caused by that very GDP and ROI from investments.

 Spiritual people, on the other hand, give donations and service, often unsustainably while creating a culture of dependence and poverty.